api-evangelist/website/_posts/2013-03-02-i-want-an-api.md

      Making data and content from a spreadsheet or existing database, machine readable by default or deployed as an API, allowing for more sophisticated interactions, should be as easy as deploying Wordpress for your blog.
 You should be able to go to a service provider and get exactly the hosting, deployment and management options you desire, or you should be able to download and install on your own infrastructure, giving you the control you desire over storage, hosting and access.
 </p>
 <p>
-     I’m adding a new project area to API Evangelist called <a title="I Want An API" href="http://iwantanapi.apievangelist.com/" target="_blank">I Want An API</a>, where I’ll be working to help define this space, and bring together other people to assist in developing the resources and tools we will all need to easily launch an API.
+     I’m adding a new project area to API Evangelist called <a title=I Want An API href=http://iwantanapi.apievangelist.com/ target=_blank>I Want An API</a>, where I’ll be working to help define this space, and bring together other people to assist in developing the resources and tools we will all need to easily launch an API.
 </p>